 6. Improved Scheduling: Strategies for risk mitigation and proper planning makes a schedule more reliable and predictable.
 This helps in reducing workload and stress.
 This provides a healthy work environment.

 Drawbacks of Lean Approach:

 The drawbacks of the lean approach are as follows:

-- Break-in Chain: All areas of management and workforce have to work along effectively.
-Predicament from even one department can lead to collapsing of the whole system.
+1. Break-in Chain: All management and the workforce areas have to work along effectively.
+Predication from even one department can lead to collapsing of the whole system.

-- Training & management: Training employees for a new system is a difficult job.
+2. Training & management: Training employees for a new system is difficult.
 Management of human resources is a responsibility that should be taken very seriously.

-- A temporary decrease in Employee Morale: Since adopting new changes can be challenging it leads to a decrease in inefficiency.
+3. A temporary decrease in Employee Morale: Since adopting new changes can be challenging; it leads to a decrease in inefficiency.
 This reduces morale and leads to stress development.

-- Ambivalent attitude towards change: Change can be scary and pose new challenges to every task.
-Thus workforce might have mixed feeling about new technology and sometimes negative opinion becomes more popular.
+4. Ambivalent attitude towards change: Change can be scary and pose new challenges to every task.
+Thus, the workforce might have mixed feelings about new technology, and sometimes negative opinions become more popular.

-Hence, one can say no system is without defects, but with a proper management system and giving it the correct amount of time, these issues can be resolved.
-The lean approach is widely adopted as a quality management system due to its benefits and as this model gives highly efficient results.
-Lean methodology though developed for a controlled environment can be adopted for wide-scale use such as construction and provide high customer satisfaction.
+Hence, one can say no system is without defects, but with a proper management system and giving it the correct amount of time, the issues can be resolved.
+The lean approach is widely adopted as a quality management system due to its benefits and because this model gives highly efficient results.
+Although developed for a controlled environment, the lean methodology can be adopted for wide-scale use such as construction and provide high customer satisfaction.

 As we are about to conclude these approaches with one last remaining PDCA cycle, we will move forward to how to make a quality control checklist.
 This, combined with a centralized quality control system, a digital tool such as digiQC, and the adoption of high-quality control approach, will recognize the organization as high quality producing firm.
 This, in return, will benefit society and help in providing high-quality service to clients within budget.